noob-tester/scdlbot/scdlbot/texts/help.tg.md

 ✪༺ ──•◈•── ──•◈•──༻✪

 ➠*Usage:*

-_Send or forward_ a text message containing links and I will:
+_Send or forward_ a text message containing links and I will convert into mp3 file:

 • In *Download* mode: download every link I support (or use `/dl <links>`)